yandex-cloud/docs/en/managed-sqlserver/operations/cluster-backups.md

    - The cluster ID in the `clusterId` parameter.
 To find out the cluster ID, [get a list of clusters in the folder](cluster-list.md#list-clusters).
    - The new backup start time, in the `configSpec.backupWindowStart` parameter.
-   - List of cluster configuration fields to update in the `updateMask` parameter (`uiProxy` in this case).
+   - List of cluster configuration fields to update in the `updateMask` parameter (`configSpec.backupWindowStart` in this case).

    {% include [Note API updateMask](../../_includes/note-api-updatemask.md) %}